chinna1986/insite/README.md

 Got-Names
 =========

-Chrome extension to extract names from any web page
+chrome extension to find names on web pages